 DPM Teo Chee Hean at the Global Compact Network Singapore Summit 2018

-DPM Teo Chee Hean at the Global Compact Network Singapore Summit 2018 on 19 November 2018 at Suntec City Convention Centre.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the Global Compact Network Singapore Summit 2018 on 19 November 2018 at Suntec City Convention Centre.

 “Working together for a Low-Carbon and Green Future”

 Ms Goh Swee Chen, President of the Global Compact Network Singapore and Chairperson of Shell Companies in Singapore,